easafe/purescript-droplet/docs/edsl.md

 messages = Table
 ```

-`Users` refers to the table columns, whereas `users` ties the columns with the table name. `Auto` and `Default` refer to identity and default columns.
+`Users` refers to the table columns, whereas `users` ties the columns to the table name. `Auto` and `Default` refer to identity and default columns.
 Expectedly, `Maybe` represent nullable columns.

-Since the columns are at type level, we need `Proxy`s to represent their names
+Since the columns are at the type level, we need `Proxy`s to represent their names

 ```haskell
 id :: Proxy "id"